 Pet owners have a responsibility to keep their cats and dogs from disturbing their neighbors.
 Continual barking by dogs or howling by cats can make your neighborhood an unpleasant place for others to live.
 Please be courteous to your neighbors by keeping your animals quiet.
 Pet owners in violation of this ordinance, 12-0112, will be given a citation.

 You can call the Fargo Police Department at 235-4493 to report a problem with stray or nuisance dogs or cats in your neighborhood.
 A community service officer will warn your neighbor to keep his animal quiet.
 If the problem continues, police will ask you to sign a complaint so they can take further action against the owner of the problem pet.

 The maximum number of dogs and cats, combined, may not exceed six.
 Also, if anyone is in the commercial business of breeding or boarding animals, and keeps five or more animals, then they must purchase a kennel license which costs $30 per year.

 For more information on topics discussed on this Web page, call the community service office of the Fargo Police Department at (701) 241-8284.

-For information on adopting a homeless animal, contact Adopt-A-Pet of Fargo-Moorhead, Homeward Animal Shelter, 4 Luv of Dog Rescue, Cats Cradle or the Center for Avian Adoption, Rescue and Education (birds).
+For information on adopting a homeless animal, contact Adopt-A-Pet of Fargo-Moorhead, Homeward Animal Shelter, 4 Luv of Dog Rescue, Cats Cradle or the Center for Avian Adoption, Rescue and Education (parrots).

 A dog may be designated potentially dangerous if the dog causes unprovoked harm to humans, domestic animals on public or private property.
 A dog my be designated dangerous if the dog has caused harm to a human or a domestic animal or has caused damage on public or private property.
 Potentially dangerous dogs and dangerous dogs are not allowed in the City of Fargo, unless the owner has submitted the proper registration and implanted a microchip in the dog.